What Is a New Mexico Auto Dealer Bond?

-Businesses operating as motor vehicle dealers in the state of New Mexico may be required to have a license in order to run the business legally.
-One aspect of obtaining an auto dealer license is securing a surety bond, known as a New Mexico auto dealer bond.
+Businesses operating as motor vehicle dealers in the state of New Mexico may be required to have a license to run their business legally.
+One aspect of obtaining an auto dealer license is securing a New Mexico auto dealer bond.

 New Mexico Auto Dealer Bond Obligee Details

 In New Mexico, the obligee of an auto dealer bond is as follows: